Estimating Extreme 3D Image Rotation with Transformer Cross-Attention: Experimental Results

 \subsection{Cross-Dataset Generalization}

 The cross-dataset generalization properties of our approach were evaluated using the Holicity dataset \cite{zhou2020holicity}.
 The Manhattan dataset was used to train the models, while the London dataset was used for testing.
 The test images were divided into three overlap classes according to Section \ref{subsec:dataset}.
-Additionally, we compared the generalization of our approach with Cai et al.'s \cite{Cai2021Extreme}.
-The generalization results, summarized in Table ~\ref{generalization_table}, indicate that our approach outperformed Cai et al.'s in all overlap classes.
+We compared the generalization of our approach with Cai et al.'s \cite{Cai2021Extreme}.
+The results, in Table ~\ref{generalization_table}, show that our approach outperformed Cai et al in all overlap classes.